Paymaster feature is currently in a limited access phase and only available by invite. If you’re interested in access, please contact us.

 The schema itself is a simple object representation of the following

-Is some key from a user operation equivelant to (or some other comparision) some value?
+Is some key from a user operation equivalent to (or some other comparison) some value?

 This is defined in params